apache/druid/docs/tutorials/tutorial-sql-query-view.md

 5. When ingestion is complete, Druid displays the time it took to complete the insert query, and the new datasource **kttm_simple** displays in the left pane.

+In this tutorial you only use the **Demo 1** query.
+You can explore the other tabs to see example queries that ingest, transform, and query sample data.

 ## View and filter query results

 In this section you run some queries against the new datasource and perform some operations on the query results.